ooni/backend/docs/reprocess-report.md

 - `TheFeeder.pop()` removes fields from the JSON object those are completely ingested by the feeder and should NOT be considered a part of the _residual_
 - test, deploy, reprocess all (or the affected) buckets under GNU Make control

 One may save significant amount of CPU time marking old _autoclaved_ files as already processed by the new version of code bumping their corresponding `code_ver` in the database.
 It may be useful in a case when a feature has to be extracted **only(!)** from a known subset of reports, so the reports that have no data on the specific feature may be skipped safely.
 Example is extracting a feature of a "low-volume" test.
-E.g. `web_connectivity` test takes 99.4% of data volue of 2019Q1, so _any_ other test is a low-volume one.
+E.g. `web_connectivity` test takes 99.4% of data volume of 2019Q1, so _any_ other test is a low-volume one.
 Another example is a extracting a feature that was shipped as a part of some specific `software` version, so `autoclaved` having no records coming from the new software may be manually labeled with a newer `code_ver` and skipped safely.

 ## Case: adding new feature to existing table